jha-niraj/InterviewIo-Live-Poll/client/README.md

-# 🎨 InterviewIO Client
+# 🎨 Intervue Client

-Frontend application for the InterviewIO Live Polling & Quiz System.
+Frontend application for the Intervue Live Polling & Quiz System.
 Built with React 19, TypeScript, Redux Toolkit, and Tailwind CSS.

 ---